OliverHennhoefer/unquad/docs/source/user_guide/best_practices.md

 print(f"Performance metrics: {results['metrics']}")
 ```

-This comprehensive approach ensures robust, scalable, and maintainable anomaly detection systems using the new unquad API.
+This comprehensive approach ensures robust, scalable, and maintainable anomaly detection systems using the new nonconform API.